SystemsApproach/5G/intro.rst

 While the specific frequency band is not directly relevant to understanding 5G from an architectural perspective, it does impact the physical-layer components, which in turn has indirect ramifications on the overall 5G system.
-We will identify and explain these ramifications in later chapters.
+We identify and explain these ramifications in later chapters.

 1.2 Access Networks